Who sets the cookies?

 Information about disabling Cookies in any other browser or on an Apple Macintosh device can be found here

 What happens if I disable cookies?

-This depends on which cookies you disable, but in general the site may not operate properly if cookies are switched off
+This depends on which cookies you disable, but in general the site may not operate properly if cookies are switched off.

-What sorts of cookies does Lomon Billions use?
+What cookies does Lomon Billions use?

 Session cookies are anonymous temporary cookies used to enhance your online experience; they do not store any personal information and are not used for tracking or any other purpose.
 Session cookies automatically expire 20 minutes after your visit has ended and are deleted from your device.

 If you are a registered site user, session cookies enable us to link your visit to our database in order to allow access to the registered user content areas and retrieve previously saved information.
 This cookie is essential to the website’s functionality.

 This website uses a web analytics service provided by Google, Inc.(‘Google’).
 Analytics Cookies are used to collect information about how visitors use our site; they do not contain any personal information.
 We use the visitor usage information to compile reports and to help us improve the site and user experience.
 Google Analytics uses first-party cookies to track visitor interactions.
 These cookies are used to store information, such as what time the current visit occurred, whether the visitor has been to the site before, and what site referred the visitor to the web page.